The Best Bundt Pans, According to Our Editors

 Invented around 1950 by a young husband-and-wife team in Minnesota, and popularized during the 1960s by a Texas bake-off contestant, the bundt cake has since become an all-American classic—and the bundt pan, a modern kitchen essential.
 Originally conceived as a lightweight, modern alternative to the heavy cast iron cookware traditionally used to make the central European cake called kugelhopf, the pan's basic design was simple: a round tube-shaped loaf with a hollow center and a decorative, fluted pattern around the body.

-Today, variations on the form abound—bundts come in the shape of rosettes and castles and even pine forests—but from the simplest design to the most elaborate, the requirements of a quality bundt pan remain the same: it should be well-constructed to stand up to repeated use without denting or warping (which might mar the decorative shape); it should be generously-sized to accommodate the large batches of dough needed to feed a crowd (the name bundt is actually an adaptation of the German word bund, which loosely means "an alliance or gathering"); it should yield a cake that is evenly browned and shapely, with the well-defined curves that are the hallmark of the form; and it should be non-stick, allowing the cake to release effortlessly from the pan's ridges and crevices without cracking or sticking.
+Today, variations on the form abound—bundts come in the shape of rosettes and castles and even pine forests—but from the simplest design to the most elaborate, the requirements of a quality bundt pan remain the same: it should be well-constructed to stand up to repeated use without denting or warping (which might mar the decorative shape); it should be generously-sized to accommodate the large batches of dough needed to feed a crowd.
+In fact, the name "bundt" is actually an adaptation of the German word "bund," which loosely means "an alliance or gathering.
+You should yield a cake that is evenly browned and shapely, with the well-defined curves that are the hallmark of the form; and it should be non-stick, allowing the cake to release effortlessly from the pan's ridges and crevices without cracking or sticking.

-Hoping to single out a pan that best meets those criteria—and earns a place in every baker's arsenal—I spent hours baking my way through a bevy of of bundts, comparing their design, functionality and ease of use.
-What did I learn?
+Hoping to single out a pan that best meets those criteria—and earns a place in every baker's arsenal—we spent hours baking our way through a bevy of bundts, comparing their design, functionality and ease of use.
+What did we learn?
 While the competition may be stiff, most classics become classics for a reason—and in the case of bundt pans, the original remains the gold standard.

-Using the recommendations gleaned from that research, I narrowed the field to five commonly available and classically shaped bundt pans with capacities ranging from 10-15 cups and a price of $12 to $31.
-To keep the variables the same, I baked the same recipe—this moist, orange-scented, olive oil bundt individually in each pan, in the same oven, for the exact same amount of time.
-Then I compared the results, checking to see how comfortable the pans were to handle, how evenly the cakes baked and browned, how well they kept their shape, how easily the cakes released from the pan, and how cumbersome the pans were to clean.
+Using the recommendations gleaned from that research, we narrowed the field to five commonly available and classically shaped bundt pans with capacities ranging from 10 to 15 cups and a price of $12 to $34.
+To keep the variables the same, we baked the same recipe—this moist, orange-scented, olive oil bundt individually in each pan, in the same oven, for the exact same amount of time.
+Then we compared the results, checking to see how comfortable the pans were to handle, how evenly the cakes baked and browned, how well they kept their shape, how easily the cakes released from the pan, and how cumbersome the pans were to clean.

 The Bundt Pans

-While it's possible to find bundt pans made of glass, stoneware and silicone, the overwhelming consensus among professional and amateur bakers is that metal—either aluminum or coated steel—is the best material in which to bake a bundt cake, thanks to both its sturdiness and its even and efficient heat conductivity.
+Material: While it's possible to find bundt pans made of glass, stoneware, and silicone, the overwhelming consensus among professional and amateur bakers is that metal—either aluminum or coated steel—is the best material in which to bake a bundt cake, thanks to both its sturdiness and its even and efficient heat conductivity.
 Silicone bundt pans, in particular, get routinely poor reviews—and just mentioning them can get professional bakers all worked up.
-"Never, ever, ever use a silicone bundt pan," Lewis and Poliafito told me.
+"Never, ever, ever use a silicone bundt pan," Lewis and Poliafito warned.
 The reason?
 Silicone is squishy and unstable—a bad match for hefty bundt batters, which may spill or sag when not properly contained.
 Also, due to the material's poor conductivity, batters baked in silicone will never brown deeply—a must for a properly-baked bundt cake.
-Considering this, in the end I chose to test only metal pans.
+Considering this, in the end, we chose to test only metal pans.

-Finally, when ranking the pans I kept in mind the small design features—like easy-grip handles, a satisfying weight, and attractive proportions—that can add up to a big difference in the experience of baking and the aesthetics of the finished cake.
-And while today's makers produce bundt pans in a dizzying array of creative designs, I limited my tests to the "classic" shape: a ring-shaped series of peaks and rounded curves that Matt Lewis and Renato Poliafito call Bundt 101, and is beginner friendly, always beautiful, and easy to glaze.
+Extra Features: Finally, when ranking the pans we kept in mind the small design features—like easy-grip handles, a satisfying weight, and attractive proportions—that can add up to a big difference in the experience of baking and the aesthetics of the finished cake.
+And while today's makers produce bundt pans in a dizzying array of creative designs, we limited my tests to the "classic" shape: a ring-shaped series of peaks and rounded curves that Lewis and Poliafito call Bundt 101, and is beginner-friendly, always beautiful, and easy to glaze.
 The more elaborate shapes, they warn, can be trickier to turn out of the pan and—while Instagram-friendly—don't take as well to a variety of frostings or glazes.